osohq/oso/docs/content/any/reference/tooling/ide/_index.md

 - Syntax highlighting.
 - Diagnostics (errors & warnings) from your Oso policy are displayed in-line in the editor and in VSCode's **Problems** pane.
+  - This massively shortens the policy writing development cycle since the extension immediately highlights errors and warnings encountered during parsing and validating your policy.

 ### [Vim](https://github.com/osohq/polar.vim)